carpentries-incubator/workflows-nextflow/_episodes/05-processes-part1.md

 > ## File Objects as inputs
-> When a process declares an input file the corresponding channel elements must be file objects i.e. created with the path helper function from the file specific channel factories e.g. `Channel.fromPath` or `Channel.fromFilePairs`.
+> When a process declares an input file, the corresponding channel elements must be file objects, i.e. created with the path helper function from the file specific channel factories, e.g. `Channel.fromPath` or `Channel.fromFilePairs`.
 {: .callout}